chapel-lang/chapel/doc/rst/technotes/overloadSets.rst

 "Function Resolution" section of the language spec for resolution-related terminology.

-Additionally, if the call resolves to "ref-pair" overloads, i.e. for ref, const-ref, and/or value return intent, these overloads must be defined in the same module.
+Additionally, if the call resolves to return intent overloads, i.e. for ref, const-ref, and/or value return intents, these overloads must be defined in the same module.

 The current implementation does not report an error in the following cases: